donovan-h-parks/RefineM/README.md

 Scaffolds with divergent taxonomic assignments can then be identified with:
 ```
->refinem taxon_filter -c 40 <taxon_profile_output_dir> taxon_filter.tsv
+>refinem taxon_filter -c 40 <taxon_profile_dir> taxon_filter.tsv
 ```
-where <taxon_profile_output_dir> is the output directory of the taxon_profile command and scaffolds determined to be contamination are written to taxon_filter.tsv.
+where <taxon_profile_dir> is the output directory of the taxon_profile command and scaffolds determined to be contamination are written to taxon_filter.tsv.
 If desired, you can modify the criteria used by RefineM to identify potential contamination (see refinem taxon_filter -h).

 Contaminating scaffolds can be removed from your bins as follows:
 ```